shambhavi1204/ADG-ML/Logistic regression/readme.md

       As the data is present in csv dataframe so to perform operations convert to numpy array and the divide in training and testing data.

+      using the above mathematical concept and numpy compute the sutable value of variables for which the cost function reduces to a minimum value using gradient descent and then updating the value of parametes after every iteration.